Goiânia accident: Source

 The activity of the source was 74 terabecquerels (TBq) in 1971.
 The International Atomic Energy Agency (IAEA) describes the container as an "international standard capsule".
 It was 51 millimeters (2 inches) in diameter and 48 mm (1.8 inches) long.
 The specific activity of the active solid was about 814 TBq·kg^{−1} of caesium-137, an isotope whose half life is 30 years.
-The dose rate at one meter from the source was 4.56 grays per hour (456 rad·h^{−1}).
+The dose rate at one meter from the source was 4.56 grays per hour (456 rad·h^{−1}) – enough to receive the median lethal dose of 4 grays in less than an hour.
 While the serial number of the device was unknown, hindering the ability to verify its identity, the device was thought to have been made in the U.S. at Oak Ridge National Laboratory as a radiation source for radiation therapy at the Goiânia hospital.

 The IAEA states that the source contained 1375 Ci when it was taken and that about 44 TBq of contamination had been recovered during the cleanup operation.
 This means that 7 TBq remained in the environment; it would have decayed to about 3.5 TBq by 2016.

 Events

 The Instituto Goiano de Radioterapia (IGR), a private radiotherapy institute in Goiânia, was 1 km northwest of Praça Cívica, the administrative center of the city.
-When IGR moved to its new premises in 1985, it left behind a caesium-137-based radiotherapy unit purchased in 1977.
-The fate of the abandoned site was disputed in court between IGR and the Society of Saint Vincent de Paul, then owner of the premises.
-On September 11, 1986, the Court of Goiás stated it had knowledge of the abandoned radioactive material in the building.
+In 1985, IGR moved to new premises, but left behind a caesium-137-based radiotherapy unit purchased in 1977.
+In 1986, the fate of the abandoned site was disputed in the Court of Goiás between IGR and the Society of Saint Vincent de Paul, then owner of the premises.
+On September 11, 1986, during those court hearings, the Court of Goiás was informed of the abandoned radioactive material in the building.

-Four months before the theft, on May 4, 1987, Saura Taniguti, then director of Ipasgo, the institute of insurance for civil servants, used police force to prevent one of the owners of IGR, Carlos Figueiredo Bezerril, from removing the radioactive material that had been left behind.
-Figueiredo then warned the president of Ipasgo, Lício Teixeira Borges, that he should take responsibility "for what would happen with the caesium bomb".
+Four months before the theft, on May 4, 1987, Saura Taniguti, then director of the Social Security Institute for Civil Servants in the State of Goiás Instituto de Previdência e Assistência do Estado de Goiás (IPASGO), called the police to prevent one of the owners of IGR, Carlos Figueiredo Bezerril, from removing various items that had been left behind.
+IPASGO owned the land the abandoned facility stood on, and Figueiredo then warned the president of IPASGO, Lício Teixeira Borges, that the radioactive material was at the site, and that IPASGO would now be responsible "for what would happen with the cesium bomb".
 The Court of Goiás posted a security guard to protect the site.
-Meanwhile, the owners of IGR wrote several letters to the National Nuclear Energy Commission (CNEN), warning them about the danger of keeping a teletherapy unit at an abandoned site, but they could not remove the equipment on their own once a court order prevented them from doing so.
+Meanwhile, the owners of IGR had written several letters to Brazil's National Nuclear Energy Commission (Comissão Nacional de Energia Nuclear; CNEN), warning them about the danger of keeping a teletherapy unit at an abandoned site, and stating IGR could not remove the equipment as a court order prevented them from doing so.